 I flew Virgin America to California this past weekend, and couldn't wait to get back to my desk to write about the unique marketing muscle behind this flying experience.
 It's hard not to look at my own customer service experiences through a marketing/PR lens, and this was no exception.

 Initially, I thought I was flying on one of those "off brand" airlines, and wasn't sure what to expect, if anything!
 Instead, I couldn't believe the swank, nightclub feel on board.
-Black leather, comfy seats, decent leg room, magenta-ish track lighting, a safety video cartoon-style with some attitude & humor (didn't k ... ⇢ read more
+Black leather, comfy seats, decent leg room, magenta-ish track lighting, a safety video cartoon-style with... ⇢ read more